dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T1266: Some punishments deter future crime effectively.
+### T1266: Punishment serves as a necessary deterrent.

 |Support|
 |---|